lulu70/vegan-site/content/recipes/vegan-mafe.md

 ## Side suggestion instructions

-1. Mix the vegan cheese spread and spice mix till you get a smooth texture, serve right away.
+1. Mix the vegan cheese spread, the lemon juice, and the spice mix till you get a smooth texture, serve right away.

 <Image filename='mafe-cheese-spread'/>